Connor Joe Player Props: Pirates vs. Astros

-The Pittsburgh Pirates and Connor Joe, who went 0-for-2 last time out, take on Cristian Javier and the Houston Astros at PNC Park, Tuesday at 6:35 PM ET.
+The Pittsburgh Pirates and Connor Joe, who went 0-for-2 last time in action, take on Jose Urquidy and the Houston Astros at PNC Park, Wednesday at 12:35 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Astros.
+He had a hitless performance in his previous game (0-for-2) against the Astros.

 Connor Joe Game Info & Props vs. the Astros